wimmywozzle/SNAPMAP_Doomsouls/README.md

 ![alt text](https://raw.githubusercontent.com/wimmywozzle/SNAPMAP_Doomsouls/master/HUD1.jpg "Doom Souls Gameplay")

 This is the additional HUD you will see, on top of your usual Health/Armor/Ammo information.
 You can spend Souls on Weapons, Perks, and Equipment, while spending XP can increase a Skill by 10%.
+You SOUL LEVEL increases with each Arena Victory.
+When your SL increases, the game will ramp up the difficulty by spawning monsters you haven't seen yet with random modifiers.

 ---
 ## Current Version: v.0.1 (06/25/17)